 Mobile, Alabama, the county seat of Mobile County, is Alabama’s only saltwater port and the hub of its economic engine.
 The Port of Mobile was originally an important trading post between the French who colonized the region and the local Native Americans.
 Today, it’s the 12th largest port in all of the United States.

 The major contributors to the economy include aerospace, shipbuilding, steel, and manufacturing.
 This variety provides multiple employment opportunities.
 Real estate values in Mobile are a bit lower than the national median value.
-The national median value today is around $215,000.
-In Mobile, the median home value is closer to $115,000.
+The national median value today is around $400,000.
+In Mobile, the median home price is closer to $183,000.
 This lower median value makes it easier for first-time buyers to qualify for a home.

 Let’s first explore the VA mortgage.
 This program goes all the way back to 1944 as part of the Servicemen’s Readjustment Act of 1944.
 Typically referred to as the “G.I.
 Bill” this package enacted by Congress was designed to help soldiers more easily assimilate back into civilian life.
 There were different assistance programs ranging from education in a college or trade school, loans to help start a business.
 Yet the part of the G.I.
 Bill that has had the most impact is the VA home loan benefit.

-Another advantage of the VA loan is certain restrictions VA places on the types of closing costs the veteran is allowed to pay.
-Veterans can pay for an appraisal, credit report, title, origination fees, recording and a survey where needed.
+Another advantage of the VA loan is certain restrictions the VA places on the types of closing costs the veteran is allowed to pay.
+Veterans can pay for an appraisal, credit report, title, origination fees, recording, and a survey where needed.
 Other common closing fees such as an attorney, underwriting or escrow charges are off limits.

 VA loans also carry a loan guarantee to the lender in case of default.
-The loan guarantee is paid for in the form on a Funding Fee.
-This fee will vary based upon how many times the borrower uses the VA loan to buy a home, borrower status, and the loan term.
-For a traditional 30 year fixed rate, zero down loan, the funding fee is 2.15% of the loan amount.
+The loan guarantee is paid for in the form of a Funding Fee.
+This fee will vary based on how many times the borrower uses the VA loan to buy a home, borrower status, and the loan term.
+For a traditional 30 year fixed rate, zero down loan, the funding fee is 2.3% of the loan amount.

-While the VA loan is only available to veterans, active duty personnel with 181 days of service, National Guard and Armed Forces Reserve members with at least six years of service and un-remarried surviving spouses of those who died while serving or as a result of a service-related injury, the FHA loan has no such restrictions.
+While the VA loan is only available to veterans, active-duty personnel with 181 days of service, National Guard and Armed Forces Reserve members with at least six years of service, and un-remarried surviving spouses of those who died while serving or as a result of a service-related injury, the FHA loan has no such restrictions.

 The FHA loan was introduced in 1934 as a way to help the economy recover from the Great Depression.
 The FHA loan is not a loan in and of itself but more of an insurance program.
 When a lender approves a loan using FHA guidelines, should the loan go into default, the FHA compensates the lender at 100% of the loss.

 When you consider the fact that the VA loan does not need a down payment which means less cash to close compared to the FHA loan, the VA loan gets the nod.
 In addition, the overall monthly payment for a VA loan will be slightly lower compared to the FHA program because there is no monthly mortgage insurance payment for VA like there is with the FHA mortgage.
-Closing costs are also limited with the VA program.
+Closing costs are also limited by the VA program.
 If someone is eligible for the VA loan and low cash to close is a requirement, the VA loan is the better choice.